jinfengr/neural-tweet-search/README.md

 CUDA_VISIBLE_DEVICES=0 python -u train.py -t trec-2013
 ```
 The path of best model and output predictions will be shown in the log.
 Default parameters should work reasonably well.

+- Note: you might need around ~40GB memory to create the dataset (because of the large size of IDF weights).
+Please file a issue if you have any problem in creating the dataset.

 - Parameter sweep to find the best parameter set:
 ```
 chmod +x param_sweep.sh; ./param_sweep.sh trec-2013 &